Read this book. Count your blessings. Stop cribbing. People have suffered far worse

 The half-baked manuscript of this book also served as a motivation.
 He set his sights on publishing the book.
 He says, “I decided not to commit suicide—at least not before I had reconstructed my first book.”

 Frankl repeatedly refers to the following Nietzsche quote to emphasize the significance of setting a goal in one’s life and not letting go of it until the task is accomplished:

-Do look up my page to study the key Man’s search for meaning quotes
+Do check out my post to study the key quotes from Man’s search for meaning